 Months of entry

-This course was established over 25 years ago and is now widely recognised as an international leader in training environmental managers for work in both the public and private sectors.
 Environmental managers play a vital role in the protection and sustainable use of resources.
-Students learn to address issues such as adaptation to climate change, biodiversity and sustainable energy management.
+You’ll learn to address issues such as adaptation to climate change, biodiversity and sustainable energy management.
 At the local level Environmental Management focuses on conservation and protection of land and water resources and natural habitats.
+You’ll also benefit from employability skills training, a residential field skills course and the chance to carry out a work-related dissertation.

 Information for international students